Employment Law in California

 Termination Rights under California Employment Law

-If you live in an at-will state, or your employment is “at-will,” you can be terminated from your job without notice and without cause.
+Your employment is at-will in California.
+As a result, you can lose your job without notice or cause.
 However, even at-will employees have rights when it comes to termination.
-A violation of those rights can be wrongful termination.
+A violation of those rights can be a wrongful termination.

 Here are some reasons your termination might be wrongful even if you are an at-will employee: